 2. Read and reflect

-Finally, you can have your students create a character profile to help them form a deeper understanding of the book’s characters.
-There are plenty of routes your students can take to analyze their characters:
+Students can create a character profile to help them form a deeper understanding of a book’s characters.
+Here are some ideas for students to try:

-- Have them create a list of adjectives that describe a particular character (friendly, adventurous, short, clever, etc.)
+- Create a list of adjectives that describe a particular character (friendly, adventurous, short, clever).

-- Have them illustrate a character based on the description they gathered from the book.
+- Illustrate a character based on the description in the book.

-- Have them answer questions about their character.
-For example: What do you think this character’s occupation would be as an adult (for child characters)?
+- Reflect on a character: What do you think this character’s occupation would be as an adult (for child characters)?
 Do you think other kids (your classmates, siblings, and friends) would like this character?
+Why or why not?

-- Have them write down how the character makes them feel (during a particular chapter or throughout the book).
+- Describe how a character makes them feel in a particular chapter or throughout the book.

 Empower students to become lifelong readers and ensure they can read independently by providing a reading library consisting of high-quality, appealing literature at an appropriate level of text difficulty.
 Allot time for frequent independent reading in the classroom, train them to select appropriate books, and engage them with activities to help them reach their literary goals.
 Download “The Value of Independent Reading” PDF below to learn more about the importance of independent reading.